 ArcGIS Server includes some scriptable utilities that allow you to administer the server from the operating system command line.
-These are installed as a series of scripts in <ArcGIS for Server installation location>/tools/admin.
+These are installed as a series of scripts in <ArcGIS Server installation location>/tools/admin.
 These utilities can be run directly from this location or by referencing the full path to the directory.

 With these utilities, you can do things such as:

 - Start and stop services